yminsky/ocaml-user-experience/objectives.md

 ---
-title: A vision for the OCaml user-experience
+title: Objectives for the OCaml Developer-Experience
 ---

-The goal of this document is to sketch out goals for what the OCaml user-experience should look like.
-This is less about any particular tool or technology, and more about what it should feel like to users.
+The goal of this document is to sketch out goals for what the OCaml developer-experience should look like.
+This is less about any particular tool or technology, and more about what it should feel like to developers.

-# Objectives
+The objectives themselves are phrased as statements that we want to be true, rather than things that have already been achieved.

 ## The experience for newbies is simple